fbpx

 Program Highlights

-• Expert Instruction: Courses are taught by experienced professionals with extensive knowledge in healthcare management.
+• Expert Instruction: Courses are taught by experienced professionals with extensive knowledge in medical laboratory science

-• Certification Preparation: Prepares students for the Certified Medical Manager (CMM-A) exam.
+• Certification Preparation: Prepares students for ASCP, AMT, and/or ABOR exams.

 • Flexible Learning Options: Classes are held on the Clermont campus with hybrid/asynchronous options.